Frontal system affecting extreme N. Luzon: PAGASA

 (Eagle News) — The frontal system is affecting extreme Northern Luzon.

-Flash floods or landslides due to moderate to at times heavy rains are also possible.
+Flash floods or landslides due to moderate to at times heavy rains are possible.

-Metro Manila, CALABARZON, Bataan, Pampanga, Zambales, Bulacan, and the rest of Ilocos Region will have cloudy skies with scattered rain showers and thunderstorms.

-Extreme Northern Luzon, according to the weather bureau, will have moderate to strong winds and moderate to rough coastal waters.
+Extreme Northern Luzon, PAGASA said, will have moderate to strong winds and moderate to rough coastal waters.

 The rest of the country will have light to moderate winds and slight to moderate coastal waters.